nicholas-roether/sprout/README.md

 # Sprout

-_**Warning**: This crate is still in the early stages of development, and is not guaranteed to be stable._
-_Also, I built this for fun to use with my personal projects without having any idea about how_ _stuff like this usually works, so until I eventually look into this topic more and find time for_ _optimiziations, be warned that this implementation is likely not optimal._

 `sprout` is a rust crate that parses text into ASTs (_Abstract Syntax Trees_), given definitions for tokens and grammars built from those tokens.